kethort/pic18f47q10-cnano-ADNS-9800-driver/README.md

 This driver is a stripped-down sensor-only version of the repo located here: https://github.com/gps79/Amiga-Laser-Mouse-ADNS-9800

+Instead of polling for device movement, the interrupt pin is used to monitor sensor movement.

 All licenses and credits are included throughout the source